 - Heat was the #1 reason

-“But I don’t want to loose any natural light inside” I hear you ask.
+“But I don’t want to lose any natural light inside” I hear you ask.

-It is a balancing act – you want to maintain their natural light into the outdoor living area & at the same time not loose any light internally say to the kitchen or living areas.
-No matter what type of structure you build, you will loose some percentage of light internally.
+It is a balancing act – you want to maintain their natural light in the outdoor living area & at the same time not lose any light internally say to the kitchen or living areas.
+No matter what type of structure you build, you will lose some percentage of light internally.

 But I look at it this way.
-By creating a correctly designed outdoor living area that you can use all year round, means that you are gaining so much more compared to the small amount of internal light lost.
+Creating a correctly designed outdoor living area that you can use all year round, means that you are gaining so much more compared to the small amount of internal light lost.

 And there are ways around that too.
-Don’t forget that you can always install an internal sky light to the internal living area.
+Don’t forget that you can always install an internal skylight in the internal living area.
 But I would say that you would already need one regardless of the patio cover out the back.